AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 <!-- USAGE EXAMPLES -->
 ## Documentation & Support Files

+The complete workshop, with all the necessary files can be found here.

+The most important individual files can also be found directly on this repository (see links below).

-The complete step-by-step documentation to this workshop can be found as a PDF file [here](documentation/Creating-a-Modern-Data-Lakehouse-with-Azure-Synapse.pdf)
+The step-by-step tutorial to this workshop can be found [here](documentation/Creating-a-Modern-Data-Lakehouse-with-Azure-Synapse.pdf)

 Additionally, there are support files that assist in setting up the architecture.